aws-samples/aws-saas-factory-bootcamp/Base/functions/source/create-access-key/README.md

 5. Create a Stack using the cloudformation.template file
 5. Enter the S3 Bucket Name, Prefix, and Object Name of the Zip Archive
 6. Follow through CloudFormation and Create Stack
-7. View outputs of Stack to See the Key Pair
+7. View outputs of Stack to see the AccessKey